MegaManSec/JoshuaHu/menu/about.md

 marketing, customer service, bartending, supervisory, management, and yes, sometimes tech support (fixing things but also especially: "see something and make them better with management collaboration").
-I also took part in a paid mathematics scholarship, remotely representing my university Australian Mathematical Sciences Institute.
+I also took part in a paid mathematics scholarship, remotely representing my university at the Australian Mathematical Sciences Institute.

 In late 2020, I began working in the security team at Opera Software, working